An example search has returned 100 entries

 [L] verb, transitive even, even if, unless, not even.

-[LLH] verb, intransitive become tough, hard (of meat, rubber, wood); become difficult (of a task)
+[LLH] verb, transitive become tough, hard (of meat, rubber, wood)

-[LL] ideophone sound made by a heavy object (a person, coconut, a palm fruit cluster) when it falls to the ground
+[L] ideophone sound made by a bar of steel when it falls to the ground

 [HHH] noun a small, hard, round objects, seed, kernel, grain

 [HHLHL] noun a kind of insect (similar to millipede)

 [HH] noun weeds (syn.
 NwIp, mbiot, mbit, mbiet)